russellf9/f9-angular-scrabble/README.md

 **Note:** The widget.version in the config.xml needs to be updated as well.

+This have to be run as a distinct task afterwards:

+$ gulp version-config

 # creates a new git branch in the format 'dev-{YYMMDD}' from the current date
 $ gulp branch